nanobox-io/nanobox/README.md

 #### From source:

 1. `cd` into the folder on your GOPATH where you want the project to live.
-2. `git clone git@github.com:nanobox-core/pagoda.git`.
+2. `git clone git@github.com/pagodabox/nanobox-cli`.
 3. install [gom](https://github.com/mattn/gom).
 This is how the CLI manages dependancies.
 Skipping this step requires that you `go get` **each** dependancy in order to use the CLI.
 3. `cd` into the new directory and run `gom install` or `gom build`.
-4. Type `pagoda` and follow the instructions to authenticate the CLI with Nanobox.
+4. Type `nanobox` and follow the instructions to authenticate the CLI with Nanobox.

 ### Usage